midzer/beerbase/content/breweries/bear-republic-brewery/late-harvest-fest-lager.md

 srm: 0
 upc: 0
 ---
-This malty, copper-colored lager is styled after Munich's traditional \Oktoberfest\" beers.
+This malty, copper-colored lager is styled after Munich's traditional Oktoberfest" beers.
 A full-bodied